 Before starting each assignment, first read the relevant chapter(s) in the textbook.
-Each assignment will consist of calculation-based questions or a MC question.
+Each assignment will consist of calculation-based questions for which you will be given 60 minutes to answer.
 You will be given 2 attempts at each assignment before the posted deadline, no additional attempts will be allowed following the deadline, with the highest mark of the two attempts taken as the mark for that assignment.
 Questions have randomized choices of input variable values, so that no two attempts are likely to repeat the same question set.